 Call me naïve, but it never occurred to me that I wouldn’t be qualified to teach my daughter.
 Only when others raised the issue did I realize how controversial the idea was.
 People asked how I knew what to teach her, and wondered whether she would actually learn anything.
 At the heart of these concerns are differing ideas about what a teacher is and how kids learn.

 I believed then, as I do now, that being passionate about learning is the most critical prerequisite to effective teaching and that it is more important for a teacher to be a guide who inspires curiosity then an expert who dispenses facts.
-These tenants in mind and a copy of John Dewey’s seminal book Democracy and Education under my arm, I went forward, idealistically and enthusiastically, intent on opening up worlds of knowledge to my daughter.
+These tenets in mind and a copy of John Dewey’s seminal book Democracy and Education under my arm, I went forward, idealistically and enthusiastically, intent on opening up worlds of knowledge to my daughter.

 Developing a curriculum